 Be sure to also admire the Flemish triptych located on the right of the main altar - this is the most important painting in the church and has been attributed to various renowned 15th century artists including Dürer, van der Goes and van Eyck.

-Among the other churches the Church of St. Maria Delle Grazie has a picture of Saint Benedict by the so-called “Zoppo di Gangi” (17th century) and other statues of the Gagini school, while the Church of the Carmine holds a Crucifix by Francesco Gallusca (17th century), a pupil of Fra Umile da Petralia (1600-1639).
+Among the other churches the Church of Saint Maria Delle Grazie has a picture of Saint Benedict by the so-called “Zoppo di Gangi” (17th century) and other statues of the Gagini school, while the Church of the Carmine holds a Crucifix by Francesco Gallusca (17th century), a pupil of Fra Umile da Petralia (1600-1639).

-The S. Pancrazio Church in the ancient Byzantine district of Polizzi is in a panoramic position.
+The Saint Pancrazio Church in the ancient Byzantine district of Polizzi is in a panoramic position.
 The church contains a painting by Zoppo di Gangi, the “Immaculate” by Antonio da Conversano (17th century) and various paintings and statues by Zoppo di Gangi and Filippo Quattrocchi.

 Among the civic buildings in Polizzi is the Palazzo Gagliardo, which belonged to the Barons of Carpinello and is in the late-Mannerist style with a solemn and majestic portal.
 The Carpinello Palace is noteworthy for its imposing façade.

-We should also mention the former Jesuit College, now the seat of the Municipality and the Civic Library, and the remains of the ancient castle around which Polizzi originally developed.
+Also to look for are the former Jesuit College, now the seat of the Municipality and the Civic Library, and the remains of the ancient castle around which Polizzi originally developed.

 See also history of Polizzi

-Map of Polizzi and places nearby
+Map of Polizzi and places to visit

 See more places nearby in the Sicily guide